STONECROP GARDENS

 Family: (Cyperaceae)

 (P) to 2′.
+Palm Sedge.
 Western North America.
 A trouble-free sedge that thrives at the edge of our Rock Ledge.
 Ribbed, ½-inch-wide leaf blades are pale green.
 Dense seedheads are persistent and attractive.
 Sun.
 4 & T2

 Category: Seminum | Sub-Category: Ornamental Grasses